cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * The modifier elements [implicitRules] and [modifierExtension] are not supported and will be rejected if present.
 * `Appointment.status` must be set to `proposed` or `booked`.
+* `Appointment.reasonCode` if set, must be a list containing exactly one CodeableConcept.
 * When `Appointment.status` is set to `proposed`:
   * `Appointment.serviceType` must be a list containing exactly one CodeableConcept.
   * `Appointment.participant` must be a list containing exactly one Patient participant and at least one Location participant.